chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-12-F-Research-&-Prototype/readme.md

 4 testing situations where made with the box during the day.

-For the first one i tried to link
+For the first one i tried to create a Q&A style dialog between me and the robot.
+I make some movement, the robot answer by copying them and then producing a higher or lower pitch similar sound.
+This option is maybe the most basic one and maybe the most boring one too.
+But the video is quite interesting as a starting point for the user journey.

-The seccond one
+The seccond one focus on not having a motion captor attatched to your wrist.